glisak/Rhetos-wiki/Read-only-data-structures.md

 ## SqlQueryable concept

-Most commonly used way of extending an entity with the computed data is `SqlQueryable` concept, using an SQL query to define the computation.
+Most commonly used way of extending an entity with the computed data is the `SqlQueryable` concept, using an SQL query to define the computation.

 It is also often used to provide the data for grid and lookup components in the user interface, if a simple `Browse` will not suffice.